FoodTruckTrackR34/back-end/README.md

 user_id represents the operator of the truck.

 ### /api/trucks [POST]
 For posting a new truck.
-Requires token in Authorization header.
-User must be an operator.
+Requires a token in the Authorization header, and the token's role must be `operator`.
 Expects
 ```
 {
     truckName: "",